Prepare to upgrade the module

 Implement any required configuration updates.
 This step is crucial to help

 prevent CEM errors caused by

-You can simplify configuration by using the Hiera tool as described in Getting started with Hiera.
+You can simplify configuration by using the Hiera key-value store as described in Getting started with Hiera.
 Take the following actions:

 - Update the configuration of the test environment.
 For instructions, see Find and set configuration options.

 - Ensure that the updates are deployed to the test environment.
 For example, if you are using Hiera and Code Manager, you must update the Hiera YAML files, commit the changes to the appropriate branch of your control repository, and trigger Code Manager.